awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-user-sign-in.rst

       #.
 Create a AWSMobileClient and initialize the SDK.

+         Add code to create an instance of :code:`AWSMobileClient` in the :code:`application:open url` function  of your :code:`AppDelegate.swift`, to resume a previously signed-in authenticated session.

-         In :file:`AppDelegate.swift` create an instance of :code:`AWSMobileClient` in the :code:`withApplication` function.
-In :code:`didFinishLaunching` call the :code:`AWSMobileClient` to register the sign in providers and fetch the Amazon Cognito Identity.
+         Then add another instance of :code:`AWSMobileClient` in the :code:`didFinishLaunching` function to register the sign in providers, and to fetch an Amazon Cognito credentials that AWS will use to authorize access once the user signs in.

          .. code-block:: swift

              import UIKit

+             //import AWSMobileClient
              import AWSMobileClient

              @UIApplicationMain

              class AppDelegate: UIResponder, UIApplicationDelegate {

-                 func application(_ application: UIApplication, open url: URL,
+                 // Add a AWSMobileClient call in application:open url func application(_ application: UIApplication, open url: URL,
                      sourceApplication: String?, annotation: Any) -> Bool {